Z3nto/upturtle/README.md

 4. **Use Master-Slave Dependencies**: Prevent notification storms during network outages
 5. **Test Notifications**: Verify your notification channels are working
 6. **Monitor the Monitor**: Keep an eye on Upturtle's own resource usage
+7. **Use Public Status Pages**: Create dedicated status pages for customers or teams
+8. **Certificate Validation**: Use "expiry_only" mode for self-signed certificates while still tracking expiry dates

+## 🌐 Public Status Pages

+Upturtle allows you to create multiple public status pages that can be shared with customers, teams, or stakeholders without requiring authentication.

+c

 ## 📝 License